Do you know how to budget for a house that you can afford? Here are some helpful tips from our mortgage experts.

 Your Personal Budget

-It’s tempting to start by trying to figure out exactly what your new house is going to cost you.
+It’s tempting to start by figuring out exactly what your new house will cost you.
 Don’t do it that way.
-The first thing you need to know is exactly how much you have available to spend on a new home.
+You need to know exactly how much you have available to spend on a new home.
 The way to do that is to calculate your personal monthly budget, to get a clear idea of how much you spend on everything else – and what would be left to spend on a house.

 - Start with your regular monthly take-home pay.

 - Add the regular monthly income earned by everyone (like your spouse) who contributes to the family’s expenses.

 - Include any additional regular part-time or freelance income; mortgage lenders may not use that extra money to compute your creditworthiness, but it definitely matters when you’re figuring out your personal budget.

 - Include any other regular monthly income such as social security payments or alimony payments.

 Make a total of all your regular monthly expenses, not counting your housing expenses.
 We’ll get to those later.

 - Health insurance and medical costs not paid by your employer